-Response: The primary goal of the proposed redevelopment of the Property is to provide a dense, mixed-use project that supports the adjacent non-residential uses in this evolving activity area.
-The above citywide policies speak to retaining diverse employment, business, and retail land uses to improve the economic wellbeing of Scottsdale's residents.
-Honor Health, CVS Caremark and all of the surrounding retail and commercial uses are very excited about this project.
+Response: The main goal of the proposed redevelopment of the Property is to provide a dense, mixed-use project that supports the adjacent non-residential uses in this evolving activity area.
+The above citywide policies speak to retaining diverse employment, business, and retail land uses to improve the economic well-being of Scottsdale's residents.
+Honor Health, CVS Caremark and all of the surrounding retail and commercial uses support this project.
 Providing a housing alternative in this area of the Shea Corridor will continue to provide potential employees and customers closer to work and surrounding commercial uses.
-LU 6.3 states encourage commercial land uses of similar scale and character in proximity to or within medium to high density residential areas to promote walkable connections.
+LU 6.3 states encourage commercial land uses of similar scale and character in proximity to or within medium- to high-density residential areas to promote walkable connections.
 This proposal is the epitome of this land use policy.
-The project proposes a mixture of uses, medium to high density residential adjacent to employment and support commercial uses.
+The project proposes a mixture of uses accessible by numerous points of pedestrian connectivity bridging medium to high density residential to adjacent employment and commercial uses.